Your clients need entrepreneur

 Anonymized

-Iranian national, CAD $1.2M net worth, referred by a Vancouver immigration law firm.
+Iranian national, CAD $1.2M net worth, co-counselled with a Vancouver immigration law firm.
 File processed through BC PNP — Entrepreneur Immigration, business established in Victoria.
 11 months from PNP application to approval and arrival in Canada.
-The referring firm retained the client relationship and received a CICC-compliant referral fee.
+The co-counselling firm retained lead counsel status and the client relationship throughout.

 Our Expertise